On the regularity of Dirac eigenfunctions: Regularity of the two-dimensional Dirac eigenfunctions

 \begin{Remark} If $\Omega$ bounded is of class $C^{1,1}$ and the extension $g_1$ of $g = i(n_1 + i n_2)$ on $\partial\Omega$ to $\Omega$ satisfies $\Delta g_1, g_1 \in L^\infty(\Omega; \C)$ and $\nabla g_1 \in L^\infty(\Omega; \C^2)$ then the eigenfunctions of $(T, \Dom(T))$ are also in $H^2(\Omega)$ by dint of Theorem \ref{Th1}. \end{Remark}

-The regularity of the eigenfunctions is still true for the Dirac operator with an additional potential (which is defined similarly to that in Section \ref{Sec.4}) by using the same arguments as in Theorems \ref{Th1} and \ref{Th2}.
-To make the paper simple and concise, we do not introduce this problem in two dimensions.
+The regularity of the eigenfunctions is still valid for the Dirac operator with an additional potential (which is similarly defined in Section \ref{Sec.4}) by using the analogous arguments in the proofs of Theorems \ref{Th1}.
+To make the paper concise, we skip this problem in two dimensions.